Parents and Students

 In accordance with the provisions of the No Child Left Behind Act of 2001, this notice is to inform you that because your child’s school receives Title I federal funding, you have the right to request information regarding the professional qualifications of your child's classroom teacher(s).
 Specifically included is your right to know the following:

-Should you wish to exercise your right to obtain the above information about your child’s teacher, please contact in writing, Clyde Cole, Director of Educator Effectiveness at 725 Harrison Street, Syracuse, NY 13210.
-If you have any questions concerning this notice, please do not hesitate to contact the Office of Talent Management at 435-4171.
+Should you wish to exercise your right to obtain the above information about your child’s teacher, please complete the online request form.
+If you have any questions concerning this notice, please do not hesitate to contact Dr. Christopher Miller in the Office of Human Resources at (315) 435-4171.

 Say Yes Adds 30 Schools to College Compact for 2015-2016